gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 callback allows you to interrupt training as soonas you start overfitting, thus avoiding having to retrain your model for a smaller number of epochs.
 This callback is typically used in combination with *ModelCheckpoint,* which lets you continually save the model during training (and, optionally, save only the current best model so far: the version of the model that achieved the best performance at the end of an epoch).
+#### The reduceLRonplateau callback
+You can use this callback to reduce the learning rate when the validation loss has stopped improving.
+Reducing or increasing the learning rate in case of a *loss plateau* is an effective strategy to get out of local minima during training.